 The Tax Exempt check boxes in the ITEM, ITEMORGINFO and INVVENDOR tables are very much linked.

 In Item Master, Service Items or Tools application if you change the Tax Exempt check box at the Item level you get the message “BMXAA7831I – Do you want to apply the tax-exempt status to the organization level for the item, and to the vendor level for the item?”
-Answering Yes will also change the setting for all Organizations belonging to the same Item Set and all vendors linked to the item.
+Answering Yes will also change the setting for all A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More belonging to the same Item Set and all vendors linked to the item.

 The setting which is made in Item/Organization Details is also used as a default when you insert a new vendor record against the item for the same organization.
 Changing the setting in Item/Organization Details dialog has no effect on existing vendor records for the item.